jimfok/stock_indicator/Docs/Usage.md

 * `ema_sma_cross_and_rsi`
 * `ftd_ema_sma_cross`
 * `ema_sma_cross_with_slope`
+* `ema_sma_cross_with_slope_and_volume`
 * `ema_sma_double_cross`
 * `kalman_filtering` *(sell only)*

 Not every strategy supports both buying and selling.
-Only the first six strategies in the list can be used for buying.
-All seven strategies can be used for selling.
+Only the first seven strategies in the list can be used for buying.
+All eight strategies can be used for selling.